 - provide the Government of Canada basic information using the traveller contact information form, available through the ArriveCAN mobile app

 - If you do not comply with mandatory isolation requirements there are a number of enforcement measures in place, including issuing fines.

-Starting May 20, all travellers entering Alberta from outside Canada by air must complete an isolation questionnaire to demonstrate they have appropriate plans and the necessary supports in place to isolate for 14 days.
+All travellers entering Alberta from outside Canada must complete a provincial isolation questionnaire to demonstrate they have appropriate plans and the necessary supports in place to isolate for 14 days.

-You will receive a provincial isolation questionnaire to fill out at a provincial checkpoint after clearing customs.
-You can also print it off in advance and bring it with you:
+You must submit a provincial isolation questionnaire at the provincial checkpoint after clearing customs.
+The questionnaire can be completed in advance, and is online:

-Officials will review your completed questionnaire with you at the provincial checkpoints.
+Officials will review the completed questionnaire with you at the provincial checkpoints.

 Prepare for isolation before you arrive